CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Method

-As noted in Section \ref{sec:intro}, we posit that the fundamental reason behind the misalignment issue lies in the incomplete utilization of contextual information.
-As a result, even though all the text conditions are presented, the diffusion model exhibits little attention on certain tokens and the corresponding concept is therefore missing in the generated image.
-To address this problem. our key insight is to add supervision on the generated image to detect the missing concepts.
-We achieve this by leveraging the image understanding capability of the image captioning model, which can accurately identify concepts not present in the generated image based on the given text prompt.
-With the caption model's supervision, the diffusion model is compelled to revisit text tokens to search for ignored condition information and would assign significance to the previously overlooked text concepts for better text-image alignment.
+As noted in Section \ref{sec:intro}, the diffusion model occasionally exhibits little attention on certain concepts, and the corresponding concept is therefore missing in the image, which we termed as the condition ignorance problem.
+To address this, our key insight is to add supervision on the generated image to detect the missing concepts.
+We achieve this by leveraging the image understanding ability of an image-to-text model, which can accurately identify concepts not present in the generated image based on the given text prompt.
+With the image-to-text model's supervision, the diffusion model is compelled to revisit text tokens to search for ignored condition information and assign more significance to the previously overlooked text concepts for better text-image alignment.
 Concretely, given a prompt $\mathcal{P}$ with word tokens $\{w_1, w_2, \dots ,w_L\}$, we first generate an image $\mathcal{I}$ with the denoising function $\epsilon_{\theta}$ after $T$ denoising steps.
-Then, a frozen image captioning model $\mathcal{C}$ is used to score the alignment between the prompt and the image in the form of log-likelihood.
-Therefore, our training objective aims to minimize the negative of the score, denoted as $\mathcal{L}_{cap}$:
+Then, a frozen image-to-text model $\mathcal{C}$ is used to score the alignment between the prompt and the image in the form of log-likelihood.
+The scoring capability of $\mathcal{C}$ comes with the image-to-text models' training nature.
+These models are trained for the image captioning task with the negative loglikelihood loss, i.e., the model needs to maximize the probability of generating the caption given the corresponding image.
+Therefore, whenever the generated image does not align with the text prompt, the model will output a low log-likelihood.
+Our training objective aims to minimize the negative of the log-likelihood, denoted as $\mathcal{L}_{i2t}$:

-Actually, the score from the caption model could be viewed as a differential reward for fine-tuning the diffusion model.
-To conduct the gradient update through the whole iterative denoising process, we follow \cite{wu2024deep} to fine-tune the denoising network $\epsilon_{\theta}$, which ensures the training effectiveness and efficiency by simply stopping the gradient of the denoising network input.
-In addition, noting that the concepts in the image include a broad field, a variety of misalignment problems like object existence and complex relationships could be alleviated by our concept matching module.
+Besides, it is also important to note that the concepts in the image include a broad field.
+This method provides a universal solution to various misalignment problems like object existence, complex relationships, etc. Finally, to conduct the gradient update through the whole iterative denoising process, we follow \cite{wu2024deep} to fine-tune the denoising network $\epsilon_{\theta}$, which ensures the training effectiveness and efficiency by simply stopping the gradient of the denoising network input.